carlosug/GlobalStudies/PITCHME.md

 Now that you've got a good head start, time to learn about [Git Repositories](https://rogerdudler.github.io/git-guide/) and [wikis](https://help.github.com/en/github/building-a-strong-community/about-wikis).

 - A wiki is a collection of collaboratively authored web documents that help solve a problem.
-- Talk to eResearch support or the Library
+- Talk to IDS support or the UM Library

 ---